 You can easily find CBD oil in local pharmacies, wellness centers, hemp stores, dispensaries, and online stores.

-Since the market is largely unregulated, I recommend buying CBD online because it gives you a better toolset for vetting your options on top of greater convenience and lower prices.
+Since the market is largely unregulated, we recommend buying CBD online because it gives you a better toolset for vetting your options on top of greater convenience and lower prices.

 Buying Weed in Massachusetts: Bottom Line